Liarmouth: Reception

 Publishers Weekly called the work "hilariously sleazy" and praised Waters for sustaining humor throughout.
 Molly Young of The New York Times praised Waters' brand of "weirdo" hyberbole, and felt he made a rare achievement in that "every character thinks and speaks exactly like the author", and to success.
 Henry Bankhead of Library Journal deemed it "nothing short of stunningly outrageous—a nonstop smorgasbord of theft, deceit, and rancor fueled by an unrelenting, unabashedly sexualized comic genius".

 Abandoned film adaptation

 In October 2022, Deadline announced that Village Roadshow Pictures optioned the novel for a film adaptation, with Waters set to write the screenplay and direct.
 It was to have been Waters' first directorial effort since A Dirty Shame (2004).

-In February 2024, World of Reel reported that Aubrey Plaza had been cast as Marsha Sprinkle and the film would begin shooting in the mid-year.
+In February 2024, a film blog reported that Aubrey Plaza had been cast as Marsha Sprinkle and the film would begin shooting in the mid-year.
 Waters initially stated that this was untrue, saying he would be happy to have Plaza play the role, but that no plans for production had yet been set.
 However, in April 2024, Waters confirmed Plaza's casting, but also said that while executives liked his script for the adaptation, they did not have the budget available to make it as of yet.
 In November 2024, Waters told the Houston Chronicle that the film was no longer in development.